thisislawatts/example-jobs/Senior Talent Attraction Partner, Go to Market.md

 <p><strong>You should apply if you:</strong></p>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">have internal recruitment experience&nbsp;</span></li>
-<li style="font-weight: 400;"><span style="font-weight: 400;">have at least 8+ years or equivalent experience in full lifecycle recruiting and sourcing, ideally within Marketing, specifically in North America</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">have at least 5-8 years or equivalent experience in full lifecycle recruiting and sourcing, ideally within Sales, Customer Success and Marketing, specifically in North America</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">have recruited for a technical product company before, and have a good understanding of technology which you can evaluate in others</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">are great at building relationships with stakeholders</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">enjoy working in a fast paced, high growth company and feel comfortable with ambiguity</span></li>